DrYenyen/PPPwn-Tinker-GUI/README.md

 This is because GUI  tools house the the exploit  which is known by security software https://hackerone.com/reports/2177925
 3. Turn on your PS4 and connect it to your PC via ethernet.
 4. Extract all the files to a folder on your desktop or internal drive Windows doesn't like it running from the Download folder and similar.
+5. It is reccomended to use the C++ implementation unless fully unable to get past Stage2 or Stage4.

 # PPPwn-Tinker-GUI